 - Eating Disorders

 - Divorce or relationship counselling

 How do I get started?

-There are no set standards for training to become a Counsellor, but the The British Association for Counselling and Psychotherapy (BACP) do recommend that you complete a three-stage Diploma course (lasting three years), which will give you plenty of opportunities to practice your counselling skills in real-life situations and get feedback from supervisors and tutors.
+There are no set standards for training to become a Counsellor, but The British Association for Counselling and Psychotherapy (BACP) do recommend that you complete a three-stage Diploma course (lasting three years), which will give you plenty of opportunities to practise your counselling skills in real-life situations and get feedback from supervisors and tutors.

 The three stages are:

 Stage 1 – Introduction to Counselling – a course that introduces you to the basics of counselling to help you decide whether it’s for you before you fully commit.
 It usually takes eight to twelve weeks and is run by adult education centres and local colleges.